MakingSense/moment-datepicker/README.md

 The best bootstrap datepicker!

 Original code from [Stefan Petre](http://www.eyecon.ro/bootstrap-datepicker/).
-I also take things from [Andrew Rowls](https://github.com/eternicode/bootstrap-datepicker) and [Aymeric Kodono](https://github.com/Aymkdn/Datepicker-for-Bootstrap).
+I also took things from [Andrew Rowls](https://github.com/eternicode/bootstrap-datepicker) and [Aymeric Kodono](https://github.com/Aymkdn/Datepicker-for-Bootstrap).

 Moment Datepicker is ready to work with Knockout, TypeScript and NuGet.
 It uses Moment.js to parse dates and to localize the literals, and Twitter-Bootstrap to ensure a nice appearance.